GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-utils.rst

 Common Structures
 -----------------

-Time and RGB color are both critical parts of the PNG specification; the latter is obvious given this is an image format, but the former is perhaps a little
-surprising: By the format's definition, PNG chunks can carry last-modified time data.
+Time and RGB color values are both critical parts of the PNG specification.
+The latter shouldn't be surprising given that this is an image format, but the former is perhaps a little surprising: by the format's definition, PNG chunks can carry last-modified time data.

 **Exercise:** Define a parser ``RGB`` that consumes three bytes and returns them in a structure with fields ``red``, ``green``, and ``blue``.
-The parsed bytes should be assigned to those fields in that order (i.e. ``red`` is the first byte, ``green`` the second, and ``blue`` the third.)
+The parsed bytes should be assigned to those fields in that order (i.e. ``red`` is the first byte, ``green`` the second, and ``blue`` the third).

 .. dropdown:: Solution
     :color: warning